 Consumer Tool Handles

-Hand tools (screwdrivers, pliers, garden tools) use glass-filled nylon cores for exceptional torque strength and rigidity.
-Soft TPU skins reduce vibration, improve grip, and boost user comfort during extended use.
+Hand tools — screwdrivers, pliers, garden tools — use glass-filled nylon cores for torque strength and rigidity, with soft TPU skins that reduce vibration and improve grip comfort during extended use.
+The co-injected structure achieves both properties in one part that requires no secondary assembly or bonding.

-Life jackets, buoys, and rescue equipment use buoyant closed-cell foam cores for lightweight flotation.
-Dense, water-impermeable HDPE or PVC skins prevent water saturation and UV degradation.
+Life jackets, buoys, and rescue equipment use buoyant closed-cell foam cores with dense, water-impermeable HDPE or PVC skins.
+The skin prevents water saturation and UV degradation; the core provides the flotation.
+The sandwich structure maintains these properties independently, so degradation of the skin does not affect flotation performance.

 Appliance Components